CarolinaValcarce/ham-spam-text-predictor/README.md

 # ham-spam-text-predictor
  It is a Supervised machine learning FreeCodeCamp project with Python to predict if a sms is ham or spam.
 The project provide us with 2 datasets in .csv: one for training and the other for testing.
 After checking data, cleaning if needed, categorizing the variable, I have study the lenght text and the main words repeated in text to detect the main difference between ham or spam.
 Then, I have tokenized the message, and padded it.
 Later, I created the Dense model, with 4 layers, In the first network layer, the input is 5000 (dimension of word vocabulary) and output of 50.
 So on, until last layer with input of 256 and output 1.
 I compile and fit the model with "adam".
 Later, I iterated with 20 epochs getting in the last one a "lost" near 0,0012.
 I created a couple of plots to display loss and accuracy.
 And finally, I created a function to predict new introduced text.

+Note: You are currently reading this using Google Colaboratory which is a cloud-hosted version of Jupyter Notebook.
+This is a document containing both text cells for documentation and runnable code cells.
+If you are unfamiliar with Jupyter Notebook, watch this 3-minute introduction before starting this challenge: https://www.youtube.com/watch?v=inN8seMm7UI

+In this challenge, you need to create a machine learning model that will classify SMS messages as either "ham" or "spam".
+A "ham" message is a normal message sent by a friend.
+A "spam" message is an advertisement or a message sent by a company.
+You should create a function called predict_message that takes a message string as an argument and returns a list.
+The first element in the list should be a number between zero and one that indicates the likeliness of "ham" (0) or "spam" (1).
+The second element in the list should be the word "ham" or "spam", depending on which is most likely.
+For this challenge, you will use the SMS Spam Collection dataset.
+The dataset has already been grouped into train data and test data.
+The first two cells import the libraries and data.
+The final cell tests your model and function.
+Add your code in between these cells.